DenJens/Hangfire.Documentation/background-processing/processing-jobs-in-web-app.rst

 Processing jobs in a web application
 =====================================

-Ability to process background jobs directly in web applications is a primary goal of Hangfire.
+The ability to process background jobs directly within web applications is a primary goal of Hangfire.
 No external application like Windows Service or console application is required for running background jobs, however you will be able to change your decision later if you really need it.
 So, you can postpone architecture decisions that complicate things.

 Since Hangfire does not have any specific dependencies and does not depend on ``System.Web``, it can be used together with any web framework for .NET: